maheeniftikhar24/navttc-ceh-writeups/final-assessment/README.md

 > **Note:** These are based on discussions with fellow candidates after the assessment and are shared only to give future students an idea of the types of practical tasks they may encounter.

+## Overall Tips

+* Revise the core concepts covered during the 3-month CEH training instead of relying on memorization.

+* Practice common tools such as **Nmap**, **Burp Suite**, **Nessus**, and basic Linux commands.

+* Be prepared to explain your methodology during the demo and viva.

+* Keep your entire day free, as the assessment may continue beyond the official end time.

+## Conclusion

+Overall, I found the NAVTTC CEH final assessment to be a good mix of theoretical knowledge and hands-on practical skills.
+If you understand the concepts, practice in a lab environment, and can clearly explain your approach, you'll be well prepared.

+I hope this write-up helps future NAVTTC CEH students understand what to expect.
+If you've also taken the assessment and remember other practical tasks or MCQ topics, feel free to contribute by opening an issue or pull request.